 IP Litigation

 As intellectual property litigation counsel, we provide a strategic approach supported by our considerable experience advising in intellectual property disputes in Canada.
-Whether acting for the intellectual property rights holder or the alleged infringer, we use our past experience as counsel in many intellectual property disputes to advocate for our clients’ interests in a well-informed and reasoned manner designed to achieve our clients’ objectives in a way that is proportional to both their budget and what’s at stake.
+Whether acting for the intellectual property rights holder or the alleged infringer, we use our past experience as counsel in hundreds of intellectual property disputes to advocate for your business’s interests in a well-informed manner designed to achieve your objectives in a way that is proportional to both their budget and what’s at stake.

-Whether you need help with patent, trademark, or copyright litigation, you will be well served by our IP litigation team led by Georgina Danzig and Christopher Heer.
-Our IP litigators have advised in hundreds of patent, trademark, copyright, design, and confidential information and trade secrets disputes as well as numerous anti-counterfeiting enforcement matters.
+Our IP litigation team is led by Georgina Danzig and Christopher Heer.
+Our IP litigators have advised in hundreds of patent, trademark, copyright, design, and confidential information and trade secrets disputes as well as dozens of anti-counterfeiting enforcement matters.
 We have acted successfully as counsel in proceedings in the Federal Court, Federal Court of Appeal, and Ontario Superior Court of Justice, including its Divisional Court and Small Claims Court branches.

 We have also negotiated licence and settlement agreements concluding a number of patent, trademark, copyright, industrial design and trade secret lawsuits and other disputes prior to reaching trial and in most cases prior to reaching discovery or even the commencement of a lawsuit.